 Certain employees (generally hired or rehired between July 1, 2008 and April 1, 2016), who meet the applicable Plan requirements, are also eligible to receive an additional employer contribution known as a Retirement Account Contribution ("RAC").
-Prior to 2019, the Company credited eligible participants with a RAC contribution each pay period.
-Effective January 1, 2019, the RAC contribution is generally made annually, after the end of each plan year, and with few exceptions, eligible participants must be employed by the Company on December 31 of the plan year to receive the contribution in the first quarter of the following year.
-For the year ended December 31, 2020, the Company made a \$58.9 million RAC contribution which was remitted to the Plan in March 2021.
+The RAC contribution is generally made annually, after the end of each plan year, and with few exceptions, eligible participants must be employed by the Company on December 31 of the plan year to receive the contribution in the first quarter of the following year.
+For the year ended December 31, 2021, the Company made a \$55.8 million RAC contribution which was remitted to the Plan in March 2022.
+This amount is included in employer contributions receivable in the statement of net assets available for benefits at December 31, 2021.
 The amount is generally determined as a percentage of eligible compensation in accordance with the following table: